pmwaniki/vignette/README.md

 ## 1. Running LLMs

 The script `run_llms.py` is used to generate responses from multiple large language models (LLMs) for a set of clinical scenarios.
 It leverages the [LangChain](https://python.langchain.com/) framework to interface with different LLM providers, including OpenAI, Google, HuggingFace, and Ollama.
 The script reads the scenarios from a CSV file, sends each scenario to the selected LLMs, and stores the responses in a SurrealDB database as well as a CSV file.
 The models and system prompts can be configured within the script.
-This process enables standardized benchmarking of LLMs on the same set of clinical queries.
+This process enables standardised benchmarking of LLMs on the same set of clinical queries.

 ## 2. Descriptive and Ordinal Logistic Regression